East Finchley tube station: Description of the building

 A strong feature of the station is the semi-circular glazed stairways leading to the enclosed bridge over the tracks occupied by staff offices.
 Prominent from the platforms and dominating the main entrance façade is The Archer, a 10 ft statue by Eric Aumonier of a kneeling archer captured as if having just released an arrow.
 The archer is intended to commemorate Finchley's ancient association with hunting in the nearby Royal Forest of Enfield.
 The station is a Grade II listed building.

 Services

-East Finchley station is on the High Barnet branch of the Northern line between Finchley Central to the north and Highgate to the south.
+East Finchley station is on the High Barnet branch of the Northern line in London fare zone 3.
+It is between Finchley Central to the north and Highgate to the south.
 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 05:40 and 01:01 northbound and 05:34 and 00:12 southbound (as of 2015).

 Connections

 London Buses routes 102, 143, 234, 263, 603 and H3 and night routes N20 and N263 serve the station.